Filkolev/DHT22-sensor-driver/README.md

-The interrupt handling routine is only responsible for acknowledging the IRQ, calculating the time passed since the previous IRQ (storing the result in a static array), raising `finished` or `error` flags in the state machine, and queueing the FSM state transition and handling in a dedicated workqueue.
+The interrupt handling routine is only responsible for acknowledging the IRQ, calculating the time passed since the previous IRQ (storing the result in a static array), raising `finished` or `error` flags in the state machine, and queueing the FSM state transition and handling.
-Because of the small amount of time between IRQs, an array of 5 `struct work_struct` objects is used, each object used in turn.